mmbman/Katagiri/1987-03-12-Bendowa-Talk-2.md

 Always we are doing something together with the desire for getting fame and profit, and *then* you are excited to do something.
 If there is no sense of desire with profit and fame, you don’t want to do [it].

 If you really try to do something in order to get profit and fame, I think you don’t understand this kind of Buddhist practice, *just sitting*.
-That’s why Dogen Zenji says, “How much more difficult is it to relinquish such things for those deeply deluded by profit and fame.” *Profit and fame* means human beings always do something [together with the desire] to get fame, profit, or satisfying self-consciousness, to please the self, constantly.
+That’s why Dōgen Zenji says, “How much more difficult is it to relinquish such things for those deeply deluded by profit and fame.” *Profit and fame* means human beings always do something [together with the desire] to get fame, profit, or satisfying self-consciousness, to please the self, constantly.

 > ... this because of extreme profundity of their covetousness.